 Spot the Difference

-Although not everybody believes there is any distinction to be made – most notably, Austrian philosopher Paul Feyerabend – Coker provides 22 points on how to distinguish between the two.
-Unfortunately, for the uninformed public, pseudoscience and true science are hardly distinguishable.
-This difficulty is further illustrated by Oreskes & Conway in their book and documentary Merchants of Doubt, in which they demonstrate how billion dollar companies and governments with crooked agenda’s readily make use of deliberate pseudoscience in order to sway or nudge the public.
-On top of that, the sensationalism and greed with which certain media outlets misreport on typical scientific discoveries have certainly chiselled away at the trust of laypeople in science.
-For example, it is often the case that in a short period of time, many paradoxical findings about a given subject are presented within the public domain.
+Although not everybody believes there is any distinction to be made between science and pseudoscience – most notably, Austrian philosopher Paul Feyerabend – physicist Rory Coker provides 22 points on how to distinguish between the two.3 Unfortunately, for the uninformed public, pseudoscience and true science are hardly distinguishable.
+This difficulty is further illustrated by Oreskes & Conway in their book and documentary Merchants of Doubt, in which they demonstrate how billion-dollar companies and governments with crooked agendas readily make use of deliberate pseudoscience in order to sway or nudge the public.4 On top of that, the sensationalism and greed with which certain media outlets misreport on typical scientific discoveries have certainly chiseled away at the trust of laypeople in science.5 It is often the case that in a short period of time, many paradoxical findings about a given subject are presented within the public domain.
 For example, the notion that drinking wine is incredibly bad for you by researcher X, while researcher Y says that drinking wine is good for your heart.
 This is often capitalized on by a multitude of clickbait articles or sponsored content that portray themselves as being truthful.
 Ransohof & Ransohof explain that both science and the media are often liable for this sensationalism found in the reports on scientific advancements.6

-Furthermore, Singer & Bernassi write that when knowledge is lacking, people (un)knowingly adopt beliefs that cannot possibly be true.
-They describe them as occult beliefs, of which many fall within the domain of pseudoscience.
+Singer & Bernassi write that when knowledge is lacking, people (un)knowingly adopt beliefs that cannot possibly be true.7 They describe them as occult beliefs, of which many fall within the domain of pseudoscience.
 They argue that the rise of such beliefs on a societal level are possibly caused by media distortions, social uncertainty – such as the social shifts in religion and gender roles – and deficiencies in rational human reasoning.
-Furthermore, they explain how occult, or false beliefs, can only form under two conditions.
-Environmental uncertainty and low cost of the superstition.
+They explain how occult, or false beliefs, can only form under two conditions: environmental uncertainty and low cost of the superstition.
 This means that people are more likely to form superstitious beliefs whenever they cannot control what they are doing due to a lack of knowledge.

-However, in the 21st century we are not confronted with a lack, but with an abundance of knowledge.
-In 2006 alone, an estimated 1.3 million scientific papers have been published of which the majority have also been published online in open source data-bases.
-Google handles around 1.2 trillion search inquiries a year.
+However, in the 21st century, we are not confronted with a lack, but with an abundance of knowledge.
+In 2006 alone, an estimated 1.3 million scientific papers have been published of which the majority have also been published online in open-source databases.8 Google handles around 1.2 trillion search inquiries a year.
 In 2014, the internet contained about 1 billion websites and more than 3 billion people have instant access to the world’s largest known encyclopaedia in the world: Wikipedia.

 If all this information is out there on the internet, why are we still so prone to believe in false beliefs?
 The problem lies in the fact that lay people, as well as experts and scientists, find these numbers staggering.
 Our brains are not capable of rationally interpreting such vast amounts of data.
 Although the information is out there, it is not knowledge.
 However, many of these pieces of information do actually reach people, albeit in incoherent flashes, only to be misinterpreted due to their cognitive limitations or tampering of the media.